namibj/zaia/README.md

 ## Conformance

-Zaia currently targets Lua 5.4.
+Zaia currently targets a base feature-set from Lua 5.4.
 We may support newer versions in the future.

 We do not support the following Lua 5.4 features:
 - `goto` statements and labels